🚨 $43,792 FTC Fine Per Non Compliant UGC Now in Effect -->

 Class action lawsuits targeting influencer campaigns rising.

-🤯 How TF is this happening??
+🤯 How is this happening?

 Consequences